 Emory Corwine Memorial Ruck Race

-The ruck race is a relay race where 5 participants will each complete one of 5 legs, carrying a minimum 35lb pack/ruck for males and 25lb for females, over the same course as the ultra.
+Training to fast pack, go farther on your next hunt?
+Then this is the race for you!!!
+The ruck/pack race is a relay race where 1-5 participants will complete one of 5 legs, carrying a minimum 35lb pack/ruck for males and 25lb for females packed with non-perishables food items.
+The ruck racers travel over the same course as the ultra.
+If you can hike a 24 minute per mile pace then you can do this event!
+Ruck racers have a 20-hour time limit to complete the course.
 This race event is to honor an Air Force SERE Specialist, Emory Corwine.
-Emory passed away in an motorcycle accident in Airway Heights, WA on his way to perform flag duty one early morning in June 2012.
+Emory passed away in a motorcycle accident in Airway Heights, WA on his way to perform flag duty one early morning in June 2012.
 Emory was an amazing person.
 He was the guy you wanted your daughter to date and the leader we all wanted to be.
 He loved pushing himself and was always making others around him better.
 This race represents pain, and he would've loved it.

 All proceeds from this event will go to the SERE Association.
 The SERE Association brings together Past, Present & future SERE community members & provides scholarships & emergency funds to military personnel in need.
-The event has also donated over 1,900 pounds of food to the 2nd Harvest Food Bank in Spokane and recently raised $1500 for the family of a fellow survival instructor Colten Lauterbach.
-Colten passed away in the summer of 2015 in a motorcycle accident in Spokane.
+The event has also donated just under 3,000lbs of food to the 2nd Harvest Food Bank in Spokane, WA.

 This year we are offering discount codes for 1-4 person ruck teams.
 Discount codes are as follows: